lmgame-org/lmgame-org.github.io/public/blogs/pokemon_red.md

 Recently, a new generation of advanced AI models is being tested on how well they can play [Pokémon Red](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_Red_and_Blue_Versions), but each uses slightly different setups.
 Anthropic gives the model navigation and game state memory reading tools.
 It played several gym battles and took around 35,000 in-game actions to reach the [Surge Gym Leader](https://pokemon.fandom.com/wiki/Lt._Surge), but didn't detail exactly what counts as an "action" or how many retries were allowed (Figure 1, left).
 Google’s Gemini 2.5 Pro reportedly finished [Pokémon Blue](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_Red_and_Blue_Versions) (and earned its 5th badge in Red) according to [a developer livestream supported by Google](https://x.com/OfficialLoganK/status/1913365614397182096).
 However, it relied on extra scaffolding code to extract more comprehensive textual representations of game states and guide decisions (Figure 1, right), so Claude vs. Gemini is not an apple-to-apple comparison.

-Given how popular Pokémon Red has become as a way to test new AI models, it’s worth asking: is this game really a good way to evaluation for latest models?
+Given how popular Pokémon Red has become as a way to test new AI models, it’s worth asking: is this game really a good way to evaluating latest models?
 In this blog, we look at how Pokémon Red works as a benchmark in a standardized setting.
 We identify three key tasks involved in the game.
 Within our budget, our case studies show Pokémon Red as an eval involves at least three challenges:

 - Navigation tasks are so hard that it becomes a gaming harness evaluation.
 - Combat control by itself with sufficiently capable Pokémon is too easy.
-- Pokémon training as an eval is too costly.
+- Pokémon team training as an eval is too costly.

-We find most of these challenges are largely addressable, and game as an eval remain a rich resource.
+We find most of these challenges are largely addressable, and games remain as useful resources for evaluating latest models (game-as-an-eval).
 To address these limitations, we introduce Lmgame Bench: a standardized framework that carefully selects a range of moderately challenging games, and offers varying degrees of gaming harness for model evaluation.

 ---